 This is an ideal special occasion menu!
 Like holidays, baptismal, wedding, birthdays or even fiesta.
 I hope you and your family enjoy this classic filipino favorite recipe.
 Happy cooking!

-1 Whole Chicken (remove and set aside the fats), size depends on the size of your clay pot or casserole.
+1 Whole Chicken, remove fats & reserve, (size depends on the size of your clay pot or casserole)

 100 grams Dried Ham Bones